fenago/spark-dev3600/Lab9/Lab_9.md

 ```

 ## Lab 10.3: Analyze a simple flight example with decision trees
-Estimated time to complete: 15 minutes
+Estimated time to complete: 35 minutes

+**Note:** Open the file `LAB_9_2.scala` in your favorite editor.
+All the shell commands are
+there, or you can copy paste from this document.

-Our data is from http://www.transtats.bts.gov/DL_SelectFields.asp?Table_ID=236&DB_Short_Name=OnTime.
+Our data is from https://transtats.bts.gov/ .
 We are using flight information for January 2014.
 For each flight, we have the following information:

 ![](../images/102.png)